ygimenez/Pagination-Utils/README.md

 Pages.activate(PaginatorBuilder.createSimplePaginator(bot));
 ```

-But if you want some customization of the library's behaviour, you can opt to use the full builder:
+But if you want some customization of the library's behavior, you can opt to use the full builder:

 ```java
 JDA bot = ... // Creation of bot client